Last Updated on December 19, 2020 by Rakesh Gupta

-Did you find any changes in the outcome when you created a flow using the new Lightning FLow Designer?
-I think not; because, there are no changes at the end-user level.
+Did you find any changes in the outcome when you created a flow using the new Flow Builder?
+I think not; because there are no changes at the end-user level.

 –> Check out the complete article in the video instead of reading: